Perleberg

 Perleberg ([ˈpɛʁləˌbɛʁk]; North Margravian: Perlberg) is the capital of the district of Prignitz, located in the northwest of the German state of Brandenburg.
-The town received city rights in 1239 and today has about 12,000 inhabitants.
+The town received city rights in 1239 and as of 2022 has about 12,000 inhabitants.
 Located in a mostly agricultural area, the town has a long history of troops (most notably Prussian) being stationed there and as an administrative center for local government.

 Geography

 Perleberg is located in the heart of the district of Prignitz, about halfway between the two largest German cities Berlin and Hamburg.
 It is surrounded by the municipalities Karstädt to the north-west, Gross Pankow (Prignitz) to the north-east, Plattenburg to the south-east; the Ämter Bad Wilsnack/Weisen in the south, Lenzen-Elbtalaue in the west; and the town of Wittenberge to the south-west.

 The Stepenitz flows from northeast to southwest through Perleberg.
 The town's historic center is built on an island between two arms of the river.